clojurebridge-boston/drawing/curriculum/first-program.md

 This uses a Clojure library, [Quil](https://github.com/quil/quil), that creates drawings called sketches.

 Now let's go ahead and actually run the Quil sketch.
-Open up Light Table and do File - Open Folder - find the drawing folder and click Upload
+Open the file `src/drawing/core.clj` in Nightcode.
+Click `Run with REPL` and `Reload`.
+You should see a revolving circle and have now entered the inner circle of clojure animations!

-Press `Ctrl + Shift + Enter` (or `Cmd + Shift + Enter`) to evaluate the file.
+Click the `Stop` button to close the Quil sketch window.

 ## Modify Project

 Let's create another Quil sketch.
-In Light Table, do File - New File.
-Do File - Save File As - Enter lines.clj as the name - and select the directory - drawing/src/drawing - then click Save.
+In Nightcode project panel to the left, click on src/drawing folder.
+In the right file panel click `New File` and enter the file name "lines.clj" and click `Ok`.

 ## Organization